mindspore-ai/mindspore/model_zoo/official/cv/ssd/README.md

 1. Convert your own dataset to COCO or VOC style.
 Otherwise you have to add your own data preprocess code.
 2. Change config.py according to your own dataset, especially the `num_classes`.
+3. Prepare a pretrained checkpoint.
+You can load the pretrained checkpoint by `pre_trained` argument.
+Transfer training means a new training job, so just keep `pre_trained_epoch_size`  same as default value `0`.
-3. Set argument `filter_weight` to `True` while calling `train.py`, this will filter the final detection box weight from the pretrained model.
+4. Set argument `filter_weight` to `True` while calling `train.py`, this will filter the final detection box weight from the pretrained model.
-4. Build your own bash scripts using new config and arguments for further convenient.
+5. Build your own bash scripts using new config and arguments for further convenient.

 ### [Evaluation Process](#contents)